 Section 3.05 Quorum

-A quorum for the transaction of business at any live meeting of the members shall be 20% of the current membership.
-A live meeting shall be one at which members are physically present with each other in the same geographic location.
-A quorum for meetings by electronic means shall be considered automatically met, provided all members are given sufficient advance notice that the electronic meeting will be in session and such notice includes the meeting agenda.
+A quorum for the transaction of business at any live meeting of the members is 20% of the current membership.
+An in-person meeting is one at which members are physically present with each other in the same geographic location.
+A quorum for meetings by electronic means is considered automatically met, provided all members are given sufficient advance notice that the electronic meeting will be in session and such notice includes the meeting agenda.
 Any live meeting of the members not meeting the requirements of a quorum may be adjourned by a majority vote of the members present.

 Section 3.06 Other Business

-Other business may be voted on by the general membership at meetings (or by the internet) at which there is a quorum as specified in section 3.05.
+Other business may be voted on by the general membership at in-person or electronic meetings at which there is a quorum as specified in section 3.05.

 Section 4.01 Officers

-The officers of the Society shall be: (a) President (b) Vice President (c) Secretary and (d) Treasurer.
+The officers of the Society are President, Vice President, Secretary, and Treasurer.

 Section 4.02 Elections of Officers

-All officers shall be elected in accordance with Section 3.03 and 3.04.
+All officers are elected in accordance with Section 3.03 and 3.04.